pippim/pippim.github.io/programs/mserve.md

 was selected.
 Notice the thick progress bar is now populated with sound volume levels.

-When you change the output device loopback to recording **YOU MUST RESTART mserve**.
+When you change the output device loopback to recording; **YOU MUST RESTART mserve**.
 Otherwise the VU meters will merely be blank.